AbesM/SMC/content/posts/Definite 4m with exotic smooth structure.md

 - They also do quite some work to compute the SW invariants of such manifolds.

     # 4. Exotic structures on $Z_1\#$

+    What I got until here is kind of confused.
+We are gluing some V guys to get a X guy who is the universal cover of the manifolds that will be exotic at the end of the day.